telerik/xaml-docs/controls/radgridview/columns/defining-columns.md

 # Defining Columns

-You can define columns for __RadGridView__ in two ways:
+Columns can be defined in two ways:

-* let __RadGridView__ automatically generate the columns based on the underlying data source.
+* __RadGridView__ will [automatically generate columns](#automatic-columns-generation) based on the underlying data source.

-* manually specify columns in XAML or code-behind.
+* [Manually specifying columns](#manual-columns-definition) in XAML or code-behind.

 This help article explains how to do both with code examples.

 ## Automatic Columns Generation

 By default, __RadGridView__ will generate its columns automatically based on the underlying data source.
 When, for example, you set the __ItemsSource__ of the __RadGridView__ control to a collection of employees (see code in __Example 1__ and the result in __Figure 1__), __RadGridView__ will create a separate column for each public propertiy of the __Employee__ object.

+There will be specific editors generated for the following types:
+	*	String - TextBox editor (default)
+	*	Boolean - CheckBox editor accompanied by GridViewCheckBox element displayed in View mode
+	*	DateTime - RadDatePicker editor

 However, if you wish to explicitly specify the column name for certain property of your data class or to prevent the creation of a column for it, use the __System.ComponentModel.DataAnnotations.DisplayAttribute__, as it is shown in the sample below.